 How much does a thigh lift cost?

-The price of thigh lift surgery starts at £5 500.
 The total amount may vary according to the surgical procedure used and the cost of your procedure will be confirmed after your consultation with Miss Breahna.

 Why should I choose Anca Breahna for my thigh lift in Cheshire?